Vehicle Modifications and Insurance for Drivers With Disabilities (A Guide)

 Steps to Modifying Your Vehicle and Assistive Technology

 Many vehicles can be modified to suit your needs.
-Before you make an investment, you should consider how to approach the modification process.
+Before you invest, assess your modification approach.

 Think about what you’ll need to make your driving experience accessible and comfortable.
 Ask yourself these key questions: what type of assistance do you need?
 Do you have a general idea of how much you have available to spend?
 Is a new, used or existing vehicle right for you?